gauravvij/Github-issue-Analyzer-Optimisation/README.md

 ### 4. Verifying its own work

 This is where an ordinary optimisation report stops.
-Neo kept going, and checked four things it could not check from inside the loop:
+NEO kept going, and checked four things it could not check from inside the loop:

 **Are the recorded numbers real?** Every figure was recomputed from the saved reports, and